Image: GGLC Meeting in Tonga, 2017. Photo Credit IUCN Oceania.

 The results dilemma springs from what Valters and Whitty call the results agenda.
 This is where aid and development assistance is judged as successful or not based on the ability of interventions to have positive outcomes relevant to fixed targets.
 GGLC directly challenges this approach by working to no fixed agenda, preferring to drive change through unattributed influence.

 The priorities dilemma relates to differences in opinion of what development issues are most important to address.
 Although GGLC members did not express having problems with specific activities of the Australian Aid program, their priorities lay in discussing reform measures related to issues such as climate change and how Pacific people can demonstrate greater sovereignty over development planning at multilateral levels, rather than in identifying measurable targets for addressing specific development issues such as those related to education or gender equality.
-There was little alignment between GGLC and DFAT, both in the prioritisation of each of these issues as well as how they should be approached.
+There was little alignment between GGLC and DFAT, both in the prioritisation of each of these issues and in how they should be approached.

 The values dilemma flows from the priorities dilemma.
 GGLC is an example of what Fry and Tarte have labelled the new Pacific diplomacy.
 This is partly marked by Pacific people becoming more assertive in exercising their autonomy in visioning the developmental futures of the Pacific.
 Here, worldviews of donor economic interests and Pacific values of sustainability mean that the short term and long term goals of each partner look different, as do their motivations and senses of mission.